Stop Raising a Fund, Start Building a Capital Platform

 Frequently Asked Questions

-What is the difference between raising Fund I and building a capital platform?
+What's the difference between raising a single fund and building a capital platform?

 Disclaimer: This article is for informational and educational purposes only and should not be construed as investment advice.
 Angel Investors Network is a marketing and education platform — not a broker-dealer, investment advisor, or funding portal.